amd/ryzen-ai-documentation/docs/runtime_setup.rst

    set XLNX_TARGET_NAME=AMD_AIE2_4x4_Overlay
    set NUM_OF_DPU_RUNNERS=1

-Irrespective of the binary selected, up to eight simultaneous inference sessions can be run.
+Irrespective of the configuration selected, up to eight simultaneous inference sessions can be run.
 The runtime automatically schedules each inference session to maximize its performance.
-However, it is important to note that the performance of individual inference sessions can be impacted by the increasing number of inference sessions running on the NPU, along with the NPU binary used, and the applications running the inference sessions.
+However, it is important to note that the performance of individual inference sessions can be impacted by the increasing number of inference sessions running on the NPU, along with the NPU configuration used, and the applications running the inference sessions.

-**IMPORTANT**: NPU binary "Max" should only be used for testing Early Access features and for benchmarking purposes.
-Windows Studio Effects should be disabled when using this profile.
-To disable Windows Studio Effects, open **Settings > Bluetooth & devices > Camera**, select your primary camera, and then disable all camera effects.

 .. _config-file: